John Mugabi vs. Terry Norris

-John Mugabi vs. Terry Norris, billed as The Beast Returns, was a professional boxing match contested on March 31, 1990, for the WBC super welterweight title.
+John Mugabi vs. Terry Norris, billed as The Beast Returns, was a professional boxing match contested on March 31, 1990, for the WBC super welterweight world title.

 Background

 In his third title opportunity after losing his previous two title fights to Marvin Hagler and Duane Thomas in 1986, John Mugabi had defeated reigning WBC super welterweight champion René Jacquot on July 9, 1989 by first-round technical knockout after Jacquot had injured his ankle following a knockdown earlier in the round.
 Mugabi, who at the time was considered one of boxing's most fearsome fighters and sported a 100% knockout rate, had issues finding an opponent and fought two non-title bouts in October 1989 and January 1990 before finally reaching an agreement to defend his title against 22-year old contender Terry Norris, the WBC's number-five ranked super welterweight, in his adopted hometown of Tampa, Florida on March 31, 1990.
 Hoping for a more lucrative fight, Mugabi's promoter had issued multi-million dollar offers to Michael Nunn, Thomas Hearns and Sugar Ray Leonard but all three fighters declined Huff's offer, forcing Mugabi to meet Norris in a far less lucrative fight in which Mugabi was scheduled to earn $150,000 and Norris only $30,000.
 Huff opinioned "It really didn't matter how much money I offered, however, because these people are deathly scared to fight Mugabi under any circumstances."